atharva0192/Courses/Biology for Engineers.md

 - A **genetic codon** is a **three-nucleotide sequence** in mRNA that codes for a **specific amino acid** or a **stop signal** during protein synthesis.
 The set of all codons forms the **genetic code**, which is **universal** across almost all organisms.
 - Redundancy of Genetic Coding
 	- One amino acid = Many possible codon coding

+#### Promoters in Prokaryotes
+- TTGACG -> -35bp
+- TATAAT -> -10bp
+- Transcription Start -> +1 where RNAP starts synthesizing mRNA
+- Region from -35 to -10 is sigma factor or Transcription Factor - protein that controls the rate of transcription by binding the promoter to RNAP
+- Regulate turn on and off so that right genes are expressed at right time and in the right amount

+#### Promoter in Eukaryotes
+- TATA -> -30 region - General Transcription Factor - Core Promoters that required for basic transcription of all gene
+- Specific Transcription Factor -Enhancer or Repressors
+- Distal Promoter - helps to regulate gene and do not help in initiation of transcription

+### Ribosome
+- Three Sites
+	- P site -- Peptidyl - Holds the growing polypeptide chain AUG binds directly
+	- A site -- Aminoacyl - Recieves a new incoming tRNA
+	- E site
+- Codon Reconginition - New tRNA at A stie
+- Peptide Bond Formation -  Peptide bond with amino acid at A and P
+- Translocation - Ribosome Translocates thus moving forward in the mRNA